VARIOUS WAYS OF FINANCING THE BRINGING OF AN EMPLOYMENT TRIBUNAL CLAIM

 This is a practical article, the contents of which you will not find in any textbooks on Employment Law.

 The information is gained from practical experience (acquired over the years) in the filing and running of Employment Tribunal claims.

 The claim commences by the filing of Form ET1 with accompanying grounds of complaint and (preferably) a schedule of loss.
 The employer then subsequently files an ET3 response/ defence.

-If there is any potential difficulty or if the claims involves a discrimination head of claim, the Tribunal would normally order preliminary hearing or case management discussion.
+If there is any potential difficulty or if the claims involve a discrimination head of claim, the Tribunal would normally order a preliminary hearing or case management discussion.
 At this appointment the Tribunal will (where relevant) make directions for the claim to proceed to a hearing, and will also very likely fix the hearing date as well

 The following stages are for the parties to exchange documents and witness statements and to prepare an agreed bundle of documents for use at the hearing.